The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 PostPosted: Mon Jun 11, 2012 10:55 am Post subject: WW1 ALPHA Reply with quote

-Died of wounds 12 October 1915 and buried in Redoubt Cemetery, Helles, Gallipoli, Turkey.
+Died of Wounds on 12 October 1915 and buried in Redoubt Cemetery, Helles, Gallipoli, Turkey.

 MENZIES, DANIEL.
 CPL.
 CANADIANS.

-Died on active service 6 February 1917 and buried in Toronto (Prospect) Cemetery, Ontario, Canada.
+Died on Service on 6 February 1917 and buried in Toronto (Prospect) Cemetery, Ontario, Canada.

 Back to top